Kyle Pitts Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Pitts did not have a touchdown catch in that outing against the Saints.
+- Pitts did not have a touchdown catch in that contest against the Saints.

-- This week Pitts will face the NFL's 14th-ranked pass defense (244.7 yards allowed per game).
+- The Saints have the NFL's 14th-ranked pass defense this season, surrendering 244.7 yards per game through the air.

-- At 1.2 passing TDs conceded per game, the Saints defense is ranked third in the league.
+- The Saints' defense is third in the league, allowing 1.2 passing touchdowns per game.

 Recent Performances

-- Against the Bills last week, Pitts was targeted four times and totaled 69 yards on two receptions.
+- In last week's outing against the Bills, Pitts was targeted four times, picking up 69 yards on two receptions (averaging 34.5 yards per catch).

+- Pitts has racked up 248 yards in his last three games (82.7 receiving yards per game), reeling in 12 balls on 17 targets.

 Pitts' Atlanta Teammates